Elix-g/esp32-bt-mqtt-scanner/README.md

 Differences:

-  - Implementing WifiSecureClient library instead of WifiClient in order to allow TLS encrypted MQTT connections
+  - Implementing WifiSecureClient library instead of WifiClient in order to allow TLS encrypted MQTT connections.

-  - Implementing NimBLE library instead of ESP32 BLE in order to decrease program memory usage from ~70% to ~50%
+  - Implementing NimBLE library instead of ESP32 BLE in order to decrease program memory usage.

   - Searching for iBeacons only, ignore all other types.
 Can easily be extended with other beacon types.

-  - MQTT payload as proper JSON string
+  - MQTT payload as proper JSON string.

+  - Publish retained message upon connecting to MQTT broker to indicate device is online

+  - Implementing last will/testament

 Usage: